yannvanhalewyn/yannvanhalewyn/README.md

 - B2B system for carpart wholesalers
 - Full stack Clojure / Clojurescript
-- 20+ API integrations
-- 60+ databases
+- 100+ tenants, each with own databases and ~12 API/ERP integrations
 - Advanced secure configuration systems
 - Real time complex stock, routing and delivery time systems
-- 60+ tenants running large volumes of transanctions served by a handful of efficient servers
+- Large volumes of transactions served by a handful of efficient servers
 - Daily releases
-- Full stack Clojure / Clojurescript
 - Service oriented system design but deployed as a single container
 - Small team of only 2 - 3 developers

-## Miscelaneous jobs
+## Miscellaneous jobs

 In between I have worked on projects and helped clients develop features in their websites or systems.
 Some examples are: